 It might sound like a bit of an obvious thing to do, but you’d be surprised at how many holiday makers have travelled away, only to find that they don’t have all of the right clothing with them.
 While the place you’re travelling to might generally have good weather, it’s always a good idea to pack something in case the weather turns sour.
+When you’re travelling it’s worth getting one of the waterproof backpacks that will keep your stuff dry as you’re travelling from place to place, just to be on the safe side.
 Check out the climate and weather predictions so that you can pack accordingly and not end up being stuck wishing you’d packed something warmer.
 This is especially important if you’re travelling out of summer season and the weather can be a bit more unpredictable.
 Even if it’s known to be super hot, always pack one or two pairs of pants.

 It’s also important to think about creams and lotions to take away with you too, especially if you’re fair skinned and burn easily (I speak from experience — this pasty skin doesn’t take care of itself).
 Make sure you know what kind of temperatures to expect, so that you can pack the right kind of sunscreen, and aftersun, too.
 You should also be packing a few essentials to take with you in case you feel ill while you’re travelling.
 Anti-diarrhea tablets, NSAIDS, and also insect repellants are all good examples of things you should be taking with you.
 They were must-haves while I was in India!